python/cpython/Doc/library/interpreters.rst

 --------------

-This module provides highlevel tools for working with sub-interpreters, such as creating them, running code in them, or sending data between them.
+This module provides high-level tools for working with sub-interpreters, such as creating them, running code in them, or sending data between them.
 It is a wrapper around the low-level :mod:`_interpreters` module.